ruricolist/overlord/README.md

 `touch` program in your search path.
 (On Windows, Powershell is used instead).

+Overlord stores its persistent data structures in a cache directory.
+On Linux, this is `~/.cache/overlord/`.
+The data structures stored there are versioned.
+Since this version number is increasing rapidly, it might worth checking the cache directory from time to time to delete obsolete files.

 When I say “experimental”, I mean it.
 Anything may change at any time.
 This code is not ready for use.
 It may not even be ready for release.